pdc/st-ouses/README.md

 This is a toy app for playing with [A RESTful API for St Ouses][1].

-I wanteed to experiment with aporoaches to web APIs that did not involve daa even remotely resembling that which I work with at my paid job.
+I wanteed to experiment with aporoaches to web APIs that did not involve data even remotely resembling that which I work with at my paid job.

   [1]: http://alleged.org.uk/pdc/2016/02/19.html